alison985/setting-up-mac-dev-environment/ubuntu-22.04-jammy-framework.md

         * On Battery Power 15 minutes.
         * On Plugged In 30 minutes.
     * [Enable Deep Sleep](https://community.frame.work/t/ubuntu-21-04-on-the-framework-laptop/2722/7) ^Restart

-## Takes Time but worth doing

-1. Setup addiitonal permissions groups
-1. Setup a guest account
-1. Disk level encryption.
-1. Copy to or create new SSH keys for commputer

 ## Things To Make It Really Work That You find along the way